MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample2.md

 from the previous example and exchange the `SoCSO`-Editor.
 In addition to that, load the example image *$(DemoDataPath)/Thorax1_CT.small.tif* .
 Now, create some CSOs on different, not consecutive slices.
-Afterwards, hover over the `CSOManager` and press the emerging plus-sign.
+Afterwards, hover over the `CSOManager` and press the emerging *plus* symbol.
 This displays the amount of existing CSOs.

 ![Data Objects Contours Example 2](images/tutorials/dataobjects/contours/DO2_02.png "Data Objects Contours Example 2")